Loading

 • Trello logo

 I used to make a to-do list for the week, which sounded reasonable on a good day but was impossible on a bad day.
 Instead, my coach suggested making a plan for one day, and only one day.
-It made room for those bad days.
+It made room for those bad days, and I was less likely to beat myself up for staying in bed.

 You'll have bad days for sure.
 Maybe you're trying to get out of a job that isn't fulfilling.
 Maybe you're a fresh graduate and you're worried that you're falling behind your classmates, who seem to already have jobs.
-Or maybe you're like me and you've been unemployed for a while.
+Or maybe you've been unemployed for a while.

 Make room for those bad days by using a few helpful Zaps to break down your to-do list for each application into even smaller chunks.

-For example, maybe you assign a date in your Trello board to finish researching a company before your recruiter interview.
-Once you set a date, use a Zap to connect to a to-do list app like ToDoist to create your one-day plan.
+For example, maybe you assign a date in your to-do list to finish researching a company before your recruiter interview.
+Once you set a date, use a Zap to time-block that task on your calendar and start building your one-day plan.

 Tip: Save time in your job search by creating email templates for different scenarios, such as following up with a recruiter or juggling between two offers.
 Outlook, Gmail, and SparkMail offer template functionality.